 Conveys how Methodists witness in the world at large, through joyful multi-lingual worship services, in the observance of the sacraments (baptism and holy communion), and in observing the Christian calendar that helps to order the formation of our Faith.
 These acts of Faith are to be complemented by Christian social action - for and among those who face personal crises and hardship - and are characterised by the ministry of the Methodist Welfare Services and the workers who make this not only possible but add a further dimension of love and care, whether among elderly patients, orphans, or school children.

 The first Methodist church in Singapore (left) and the first ACS school building (right) on Coleman Street.
 Source: The People Called Methodists.

 James Thoburn as depicted in photograph from one of the books in the archives

 A sizeable 180-page volume, The People Called Methodists cannot be read like a novel and should take quite a while to digest.
 It is best done in small doses by a reader who will, from time to time, browse with interest among the many and varied articles.
 Alternatively, it has enough content to act as a basis for study by cell or study group members - helping them to mature in their understanding not only about the Methodist heritage, but also their responsibilities as 21st century Christians who live in such challenging times.
 A study guide is also available.

-You may purchase this book for SGD20 (softcover) or SGD30 (hardcover) by placing your order with us.
-For more details, Please contact Serah Soon at email@example.com or call +65 64784786.
+You may purchase this book for SGD20 (softcover) by placing your order with us.
+For more details, please email firstname.lastname@example.org or call +65 64784769.